Upgrading CloudBees CI on modern cloud platforms

 If you are using the CAS plugin and upgrading to version 2.277.1.2 or later, do not upgrade it using the Plugin Manager.
 It must be upgraded at the same time as the instance.
 Once the service is stopped, you must download the CAS plugin and manually replace $JENKINS_HOME/plugins/cas-plugin.jpi.

 3. Upgrade the managed controllers.
-For instructions, refer to Managing controllers.
+For instructions, refer to Manage controllers.
 Or, if you want to upgrade managed controllers in bulk, refer to Managing controllers - Bulk upgrades.
 Please follow the same plugin upgrade steps you followed for the operations center.
 In addition:

 1. Take a full backup of each controller before you upgrade.